Best M.2 NVMe SSD Duplicator: Copy M.2 NVMe SSD in 2 Ways

 Under this circumstance, you will need an M.2 to SATA or M.2 to PCIe adapter to connect the second drive, and then follow the same steps above.
 If you don’t have such adapter, you can try the backup & restore method.
 Learn detailed steps below:

-4. You’ll see loaded AOMEI Backupper once login.
-Click “Home” on the left pane, find the disk backup task, and select “Restore” from the expanded menu.
+- You’ll see loaded AOMEI Backupper once your computer boots up.
+Click “Home” on the left panel, find the disk backup task, and select “Restore” from the expanded menu.

 When you are looking for M.2 NVMe SSD duplicator, AOMEI Backupper can be your best choice.
 It provides you with two ways to duplicate M.2 NVMe SSD to another SSD.
-Apart from cloning M.2 NVMe SSD, AOMEI Backupper offers a quick workaround to HP recovery media creation in Windows 10 and works as an alternative when WD Sync not working.
+Apart from cloning M.2 NVMe SSD, AOMEI Backupper can help you backup multiple drives in Windows 10 and sync a laptop and a desktop.
 Don’t hesitate to give it a try!